CFC Pilot for CCS

 • Generate electricity, hydrogen, and useful heat while capturing CO2.

-CFC technology is also modular, enabling more economical carbon capture at small and medium scales compared to other commercial technologies, such as amine-based capture that has been developed for larger applications.
+CFC technology is also modular, which enables more economical carbon capture at small and medium scales compared to other commercial technologies, such as amine-based capture that has been developed for larger applications.

 • Increased market demand.